lingex/G610Rebuild/README_en.md

 Use ./Src/usbd_hid.c and ./Inc/usbd_hid.h instead of the pair in ./Middlewares/ST/STM32_USB_Device_Library/Class/HID

-coz every time the cubemx regenerate code they will be overwrite, so I move them out from the lib;
+coz every time the STM32CubeMX regenerate code they will be overwritten, so I move them out from the lib;

 And don't forget to remove ./Middlewares/ST/STM32_USB_Device_Library/Class/HID/Src/usbd_hid.c from MDK source list